Frog Went a-Courting: Summary

 The lyrics involve a frog courting a mouse (Missie Mouse).
 The mouse is willing to marry the frog, but she must ask permission of Uncle Rat.
 In other versions such as "King Kong Kitchie Kitchie Ki-Me-O" by Chubby Parker, the frog fights and kills Miss Mouse's other suitors (an owl, bat and bumblebee) after they interrupt his proposal.
 Uncle Rat's permission received, the two work out details of the wedding.
 Some versions end with a cat, snake or other creature devouring or chasing the couple and wedding guests.
 Sometimes the frog gets away, but is later swallowed by a duck.
-Usually, the final verse states that there's a piece of food on the shelf, and that if the listener wants to hear more verses, they have to sing it themselves.
+Usually, the final verse states that one or more items (e.g., "bread and cheese" or "Frog's bridle and saddle") "are on the shelf" and that if one wants to hear more verses, one must sing them oneself.

 Origin

-Spaeth has a note claiming that the original version of this was supposed to refer to François, Duke of Anjou's wooing of Elizabeth I of England; however, this was in 1579 and the original Scottish version was already published.
-If the second known version (1611, in Melismata, also reprinted in Chappell) were the oldest, this might be possible — there are seeming political references to "Gib, our cat" and "Dick, our Drake."
+Spaeth has a note claiming that the original referred to François, Duke of Anjou's wooing of Elizabeth I of England; however, that was in 1579 and the version in Scots had been published thirty years earlier.
+If the second known version (1611, in Melismata, also reprinted in Chappell) were the oldest, this might be possible — there are seeming political references to "Gib, our cat" and "Dick, our drake."
 But the Wedderburn text, which at least anticipates the song, predates the reign of Queen Elizabeth by nine years, and Queen Mary by four.
 If it refers to any queen at all, it would seemingly have to be Mary Stuart.
 Evelyn K. Wells, however, in the liner notes to the LP Brave Boys; New England traditions in folk music (New World Records 239, 1977), suggests that the original may have been satirically altered in 1580 when it was recorded in the register of the London Company of Stationers, as this would have been at the height of the unpopular courtship.